 Contact Bay Area Bicycle Law

-We are the only firm in San Francisco and Northern California to specialize exclusively in representing bicyclists.
+We are the only firm based in San Francisco and Northern California to specialize exclusively in representing bicyclists.

 We offer free consultations and case evaluations, and we’ll carefully assess liability and damages in your case.
 It’s better to talk with us sooner than later, especially if your case involves dangerous road conditions and a government entity.
 Strict claim notice provisions might apply, and you’ll want to serve a timely and proper notice.